OEHU/oehu-api/README.md

 ____

-Created this cron on server:
+Create this cron on the server to automatically start a SSH tunnel to a bigchaindb node:

     crontab -e

     * * * * * nc -z localhost 27018 || ssh -N -L 27018:localhost:27017 root@188.166.15.225 &

+If you want to manually start the application using `pm2`, do the following:

+    pm2 start npm -- start